Aurora Auto Repair

 Control Arms

 Control arms, responsible for wheel-to-frame connection and steering response, have bushings that can wear out over time, causing ride and handling issues.
 Signs include clunks, rattles, and imprecise steering.
+Rubber bushings deteriorate faster in Colorado's UV-intense, high-altitude environment.

 Importance of Timely Suspension Repairs